radview/webload-documentation/docs/scripting/advanced_javascript_features.md

 ### What is COM
 Microsoft’s Component Object Model (COM) provides a way for distinct software components to communicate with each other.
 COM technology provides universally reusable binary components.
 These components can be mixed and matched over versions and years, accessed by applications written in any of a variety of languages, running on any of a variety of platforms, located either locally or over a network.
 COM automation simplifies application development by maximizing component reusability while increasing the application’s universality.
 Today, most Windows users rely on COM technology, often without even realizing it.
 For example, suppose you wish to work with a restricted website.
 Access to the application behind that website is controlled by a security database.
 To work with that application, you must first enter your name and password.
 A COM component will automatically access the database and verify your permission status.

 COM components are objects that consist of a combination of properties, methods, and interfaces.
 An object’s interface is simply a set of methods together with a defined set of standards for what those methods do and how they are accessed, their parameters and return values.
 WebLOAD JavaScript provides direct object access to any component that has a COM wrapping and an IDispatch interface.
 These are known as ActiveX objects.
-See [*ActiveX Object Interfaces* ](#_bookmark97)(on page [107](#_bookmark96)), for more information.

 An ActiveX object is viewed and manipulated exactly as any other JavaScript object within the script.
 WebLOAD encapsulates COM automation functionality, providing an interface between JavaScript scripts and ActiveX objects.
 For example, a WebLOAD JavaScript script is able to fully test an ASP Web page or a Web page that manipulates an ADO database.
 In both of these technologies, ActiveX objects are widely used.